quailjs/quail/docs/tests/scriptOnmousemove.rst

 .. php:class:: scriptOnmousemove

-<p>If an element has an "onmousemove" attribute
+If an element has an "onmousemove" attribute